rampal-punia/data-science-toolkit/concepts/related_functions.md

 ### **51. Hidden Markov Model (HMM)**
 - **Definition**: A statistical model that represents systems assumed to be Markov processes with hidden states, commonly used for modeling time-series data.

-This list provides a broad overview of key algorithms across different areas of data science, including supervised and unsuper